-You’ve seen the retail unit you want, and you’re ‘gung ho’ to sign that lease agreement and launch your business tomorrow but…. you’re nervous about the potential liability and making a business critical wrong decision.
+You’ve seen the retail unit you want, and you’re ‘gung ho’ to sign that commercial property lease agreement and launch your business tomorrow but…. you’re nervous about the potential liability and making a business critical wrong decision.

 1. Short-Term Lease For The New Business Or Long-Term Lease For The Established Business:

 If you’re in a position to negotiate, a shorter-term lease is highly recommended, particularly when you’re starting a new business.
 Whether your business takes off or not, a short term lease does not burden you with a long term liability that may come back to bite if the business struggles.

 If location is crucial and you don’t want the vulnerability of losing it when the commercial property lease expires, include guaranteed renewal or first option clause.